tylergorecki/ds5100-finalproject-ttg6nx/README.md

 ### Die class

-The die class contains the following methods and attributes:
+The Die class contains the following methods and attributes:

 ```python
 class Die: